Language-Research-Technology/ldaca-website/content/news/posts/2024-OR-PILARS/index.md

 The [RRKive](https://rrkive.org)* website is the project site that will contain additional information about PILARS – how to implement the protocols, open source software, presentations etc. to supplement PILARS.

-We will now summarise the protocols.

-(Note – pronounce the “RR” as though it